-Everything you’ll touch regularly – from the standard leather-trimmed steering wheel to the metal switches on the dashboard – feel a class above what you’ll find in a BMW or Mercedes and you even get posh soft-close lids on the Audi A4’s various storage trays and cubby holes.
+Everything you’ll touch regularly – from the standard leather-trimmed steering wheel to the metal switches on the dashboard – feel a class above what you’ll find in a BMW or Mercedes.
+You even get posh soft-close lids on the Audi A4’s various storage trays and cubby holes.

 To complement all these plush, upmarket trims you’d expect leather seats to be standard, right?
-Unfortunately not – they are an £850 option on entry-level SE models and you have to pay extra for satellite navigation across the range, too.
+Unfortunately not – they’re an option on entry-level Technik models.
+However, next-level up Sport trim comes with full leather seats, which does lift the cabin.

-Sportier S Line cars come with of stainless steel pedal and door trims, contrasting red stitching and more supportive leather and suede-like Alcantara seats.
+Sportier S Line cars come with stainless steel pedals, brushed aluminium dash trims, contrasting stitching and more supportive leather and suede-like Alcantara sports seats.